Las Vegas

 LAS suffered from Spirit Airlines ceasing operations on May 2.
 The ultra-low-cost carrier served 511,763 passengers at Harry Reid in May 2025, but only 3,869 last month.

-Spirit wasn’t only to blame for the disappointing May result, as Southwest, by far Las Vegas’ largest carrier, saw its passenger volume slide 0.4%.
+Spirit wasn’t the only airline to blame for the disappointing May result, as Southwest, by far Las Vegas’ largest carrier, saw its passenger volume slide 0.4%.
 Southwest served over 1.95 million passengers during the month.

 American, the second-largest carrier in Las Vegas, reported 2.9% fewer passengers.